Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 This model is a generator for creating images like the Flair MRIs based on BraTS 2016 and 2017 data.
 It was trained as a 2d latent diffusion model and accepts Gaussian random noise as inputs to produce an image output.
 The `train_autoencoder.json` file describes the training process of the variational autoencoder with GAN loss.
 The `train_diffusion.json` file describes the training process of the 2D latent diffusion model.

-In this bundle, the autoencoder uses perceptual loss, which is based on a model with pre-trained weights from some internal data.
-This model is frozen and will not be trained in the bundle.
+In this bundle, the autoencoder uses perceptual loss, which is based on ResNet50 with pre-trained weights (the network is frozen and will not be trained in the bundle).
+In default, the `pretrained` parameter is specified as `False` in `train_autoencoder.json`.
+To ensure correct training, changing the default settings is necessary.
+There are two ways to utilize pretrained weights:
+1. if set `pretrained` to `True`, ImageNet pretrained weights from [torchvision](https://pytorch.org/vision/stable/_modules/torchvision/models/resnet.html#ResNet50_Weights) will be used.
+However, the weights are for non-commercial use only.
+2. if set `pretrained` to `True` and specifies the `perceptual_loss_model_weights_path` parameter, users are able to load weights from a local path.
+This is the way this bundle used to train, and the pre-trained weights are from some internal data.

-The path of the model is specified in `perceptual_loss_model_weights_path` parameter in the [configs/train_autoencoder.json](../configs/train_autoencoder.json).
-The [MONAI Generative Model repo](https://github.com/Project-MONAI/GenerativeModels/blob/fd04ec6f98a1aec7b6886dff1cfb4d0fa72fe4fe/generative/losses/perceptual.py#L64-L69) and [torchvison](https://pytorch.org/vision/stable/_modules/torchvision/models/resnet.html#ResNet50_Weights) also provide pre-trained weights but may be for non-commercial use only.
-Each user is responsible for checking the data source of the pre-trained models, the applicable licenses, and determining if suitable for the intended use.
+Please note that each user is responsible for checking the data source of the pre-trained models, the applicable licenses, and determining if suitable for the intended use.

 #### Example synthetic image
 An example result from inference is shown below: